Shopify/limiter/README.md

 ### Basic Usage

 To rate limit calling an instance method, a mixin is provided.
-Simply specify the method to me limited, and the maximum rate that the method can be called.
+Simply specify the method to be limited, and the maximum rate that the method can be called.
 This rate is (by default) a number of requests per minute.

 ``` ruby